April Brings Us Passover, National Soy Month and Earth Day

 Soy is a subtropical plant native to Asia, where it has been a dietary staple for over 5,000 years.
 Soy was introduced to the United States in the 1800s and soy cultivation began during World War ll.

 Soy is an excellent source of protein, making it the perfect alternative for someone who doesn’t eat meat, like vegetarians or vegans.
-Melissa’s has a full line of soy products, including edamame in the shell and out of the shell, soy taco, soy ground and soyrizo.
+Melissa’s has a full line of soy products, including 4 different types of tofu, edamame, in and out of the shell, soy taco, soy ground and soyrizo.
 Delicious!

-During National Soy Month, try one of these delicious soy products and you will be pleasantly surprised.
-Take one step closer to a healthier lifestyle by incorporating soy into your diet.
+During National Soy Month, try something new and delicious featuring soy products.
+Take one step closer to a healthier lifestyle by incorporating more soy into your diet.